nagarajulu/inteview_prep_notes/system-design/system-design-questions.md

 ## System Design Questions

+There are questions I was asked during system design.

 ### Find the first non-repeating word in file

 **Problem:  Given a text file of size say 100 GB?
 Task is to find first non repeating word in this file?